mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 * Data quality at each stage was done using the Soda library
 * Orchestration of the ETL pipeline using Airflow
 * Continuous integration with GitHub Actions (CI)
-* The project allowed the generation of insights into data such as: the largest permit holders, number of permits per year, and number of expired permits
+* The project allowed the generation of insights into data such as the largest permit holders, number of permits per year, and number of expired permits

 **You can check the dataset table at: https://data.cityofchicago.org/widgets/qnjv-hj2q?mobile_redirect=true**